dniccum/nova-custom-email-sender/README.md

 ];
 ```

+## Localization / Translation

+After the vendor files have been published, you may edit the necessary placeholders in the `resources/lang/vendor/custom-email-sender` directory.

 ## To Do

 - [x] Email preview (thanks @Yelles for the idea!)
+- [x] Localization
 - [ ] Add dynamic autocomplete for app's user Model
 - [ ] Add support for Laravel action button components
 - [ ] Polish up UI